Manitowoc Noon Rotary Officer of the Year

 Manitowoc Eagles Club Officer of the Year

-Officer Schmidt has exhibited extraordinary enthusiasm and care for his community and is certainly someone who is doing the right things, the right way, for the right reasons!!
-Congratulations once again to Officer Cooper Schmidt!!
+Officer Schultz is a shining example of what it means to have compassion, one of the core values of the Manitowoc Police Department.
+He has exhibited extraordinary enthusiasm and care for his community and is certainly someone who is doing the right thing, the right way, for the right reason!!
+Congratulations once again to Officer Eric Schultz!!